 \begin{assumption}[Spectral decay condition of $C$] There exists $s\in(0,1]$ such that:

 \end{assumption} This condition is automatically satisfied for any $s\geq1$ (as $\mathrm{Tr}(C)<\kappa^2$), and it imposes constraints on the decay rate of the eigenvalues of the operator $C$.
-Let $\{u_k\}_{k\geq1}$ denote the non-increasing sequence of eigenvalues of $C$.
+Let $\{a_k\}_{k\geq1}$ denote the non-increasing sequence of eigenvalues of $C$.
 Under this condition, the eigenvalues exhibit polynomial decay, specifically satisfying

-A sufficient (though not necessary) condition for this assumption is that $u_k=O(k^{-\frac{1}{s}-\epsilon})$ for some $\epsilon>0$.
-For a detailed discussion on this condition, we refer the reader to \cite{guo2023capacity}.
-In this paper, Assumption \ref{a3} is introduced to derive sharper error bounds.
-When combined with Assumption \ref{a3} for some $0<s<1$, it leads to improved convergence rates.
-This condition—commonly known as the capacity condition—was first introduced in \cite{dieuleveut2017harder} and has since been widely adopted in the literature, including \cite{pillaud2018statistical, brogat2022vector, guo2023capacity, shi2024learning}, as a way to capture the intrinsic complexity of infinite-dimensional learning problems.
+A sufficient (though not necessary) condition for this assumption is that $a_k=O(k^{-\frac{1}{s}-\epsilon})$ for some $\epsilon>0$.
+For a detailed discussion on this condition, we refer the reader to \citep{guo2023capacity}.
+In this paper, Assumption \ref{a3} with some $0<s<1$ is introduced to derive sharper error bounds.
+Together with Assumption \ref{a2}, Assumption \ref{a3} leads to improved convergence rates.
+This condition, commonly known as the capacity condition, was first introduced in \citep{dieuleveut2017harder} and has since been widely adopted in the literature, including \citep{pillaud2018statistical, brogat2022vector, guo2023capacity, shi2024learning}, as a way to capture the intrinsic complexity of infinite-dimensional learning problems.
 Assumptions \ref{a2} and \ref{a3} are essential to establish dimension-free convergence analysis.
 As we will show, the resulting convergence rates depend explicitly on the parameters $r$ and $s$, reflecting the regularity of the target operator and the capacity of the input random variables, respectively.

 The following assumption is only required for establishing error bounds in expectation.
 Recall that $\phi(x):=\mathcal{K}(x,\cdot)\in\H_\K$ for some scalar-valued kernel $\K$. \begin{assumption}[Moment condition of $\phi(x)$] There exists a constant $c>0$ such that for any compact linear operator $A\in\B(\H_\K)$,